Chapter History

 Chapter Profile

 Kappa Sigma Lambda is in Area V of the Texas District, Southwest Region.
-The chapter seat is Killeen, TX, home to Fort Cavazos (formerly Fort Hood), the U. S. Army’s largest installation.
+The chapter seat is Killeen, TX, home to Fort Hood, the U. S. Army’s largest installation.
 In addition to Killeen and Fort Hood, chapter members also reside in the surrounding communities of Harker Heights, Copperas Cove, Nolanville, Belton, and Temple Texas.
 Being located in a military community, the chapter membership is comprised of a mixture of active duty military and civilian brothers.
-Military deployments to Iraq and Afghanistan have significantly impacted chapter membership as far as the number of active brothers available to support the chapter’s activities; however, civilian brothers have been able to provide stability to the chapter.
-Hundreds of brothers have passed through this chapter since its founding while serving their tour of duty at Fort Cavazos.
+Hundreds of brothers have passed through this chapter since its founding while serving their tour of duty at Fort Hood.
+Many have chose to retire and make Central Texas their home, thus giving us a balance of civilian and military brothers.

 The Kappa Sigma Lambda Chapter was chartered in November 1974 at Killeen, TX under General President Walter Washington.